Amravati–Ajni Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

+In June 2023, the rakes were converted into MEMU (Mainline Electric Multiple Units).

 Service

 The 12119 - Intercity Express covers the distance of 178 km in 2 hours 45 mins (65 km/h) and in 3 hours 10 mins as the 12120 - Intercity Express (56 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.